ingrammicrocloudde/azure-fundamentals/README.md

-# azure-fundamentals
+# azure-fundamentals Repo

 ## deploy-to-azure-button

-This repo show the experience of deploying an ARM template via a click of a button.
+This repo shows the experience of deploying an ARM template via a click of a button.

 ## ARM templates are deployed, not BICEP